-Community Development Department - As described above the revenue section, the Community Development Department saw no slow down and actually an increase in demand for their services throughout this past year.
+Community Development Department - As described above, the Community Development Department saw no slow down and actually experienced an increase in demand for their services throughout this past year.
 Their budget was increased several times during the current fiscal year in order to meet that demand and this budget reflects that annualization of those changes.
-It includes an increase of three positions for the FY 2020-21 Original budget and increases to contract services.
+It includes an increase of three positions for the FY 2020-21 original budget and increases to contract services.
 All of the increases of this department are paid for with their own expected revenue increases.
-If their revenues or demand for services declines they will be expected to reduce their budget accordingly.
+If their revenues or demand for services decline, they will be expected to reduce their budget accordingly.

-Parks and Community Services Department- The Parks and Community Service was drastically reduced in last year's budget.
-This year, we are happy to say the department is fully restored plus a bit extra.
-We have increased Parks staff and salaries to maintain our parks and the city's landscaping needs.
-We have restored recreation and community services staff so they can once again offer services.
-It will take some time for the department to rebuild and for the public to have confidence in participating in the same ways, therefore you will see even larger increases for the department planned for the second year of the budget.
-We have also decided to move the science workshop program from the public works department to PCS to better leverage our combined child programming resources.
+Parks and Community Services Department- The Parks and Community Service Department was drastically reduced in last year's budget.
+This year, we are happy to say the department is fully restored, along with additional funding.
+Parks staff and salaries were increased to maintain our parks and the city's landscaping needs.
+We have restored recreation and community services staff, so they can once again offer services.
+It will take some time for the department to rebuild and for the public to have confidence in participating in the same ways; therefore, you will see even larger increases for the department planned for the second year of the budget.
+We have also decided to move the Science Workshop program from the Public Works Department to PCS to better leverage our combined youth development and education programming resources.
 The department has also decided to reorganize its accounting structure to make it easier to understand and administer.

 Other General Fund Operational Changes- As discussed, most of the increases reflected in the table above reflect increased costs of doing business and increases in salary and benefits for existing employees.
-A few other changes to acknowledge include the cost of running upcoming 2022 elections in the City Clerk's department, the expected increase in costs for City Attorney services as our long standing City Attorney is set to retire, an additional facilities maintenance position in the public works department to help maintain General Fund facilities primarily parks and recreation activities, additional money towards maintaining our sloughs and wetlands, and a contribution toward the public works environmental sustainability group.
+A few other changes to acknowledge include: the cost of running upcoming 2022 elections and the redistricting process in the City Clerk's department; the expected increase in costs for City Attorney services as our long standing City Attorney is set to retire; an additional facilities maintenance position in the Public Works Department to help maintain parks and recreation facilities; additional funds towards maintaining our sloughs and wetlands, and a contribution toward the public works environmental sustainability group.